jlevy/og-equity-compensation/README.md

 ### A note on fairness

-Much of what you read about equity compensation is from the perspective of a single person.
+Much of what you read about equity compensation is from the perspective of a single person with their own vantage point.
 The authors and editors of this Guide have navigated the territory of equity compensation from the perspective of employees, hiring managers, founders, and lawyers.
 We do believe that the knowledge here,
 [combined with professional advice](#seeking-professional-advice), can make a significant difference for **both employees and hiring managers**.